 Your Complete Guide To Eye RejuvenationJune 26, 2020

+As we wear masks in more public spaces, our eyes become the thing that make the first impression for us.
 Does the skin around your eyes age differently to the rest of your face?
 Is anti-ageing around the eyes different to overall anti-ageing?
 Technically, the answers are both yes and no.

 The skin around your eyes is prone to the same signs of ageing as the rest of your face.
 This includes volume loss, loss of elasticity and dynamic wrinkles (caused by facial expressions).